h-Dichotomies via noncritical uniformity and expansiveness for evolution families: Preliminaries

 \begin{definition} Let $h\colon (a_0, \infty)\to (0, \infty)$ be a growth rate and $\mathcal T=\{T(t, s): \ t\ge s> a_0\}\subset \mathcal B(X)$ an invertible evolution family.
 We say that $\mathcal T$ exhibits \emph{$h$-bounded decay} on an interval $J\subset (a_0, \infty)$ if there exist $K, \mu>0$ such that

 \end{definition}

-\begin{remark} In the particular case where $h(t)=e^t$, the notion of an $h$-bounded growth coincides with the classical notion of a bounded growth (see~\cite[p.334]{MRS}).
-In addition, in this case $h$-bounded decay will be called bounded decay. \end{remark}
+\begin{remark} In the particular case where $h(t)=e^t$, the notion of an $h$-bounded growth coincides with the classical notion of a bounded growth (see~\cite[Definition 2.1.(iv)]{SS}).
+We note that this requirement is equivalent to that in~\cite[p.334]{MRS} which requires that there are $K\ge 0$ and $\mu \in \mathbb R$ such that~\eqref{hbg} holds, as for $\mu\le 0$ we have $e^{\mu (t-s)}\le 1$ for $t\ge s$.